Best Wood-Burning Camp Stove for Outdoor Cooking

 Stability

-Stability is very important for your safety and the safety of the environment you’re camping in.
+Stability is a very important factor for your safety and the safety of the environment you’re camping in.
 All the products we tested were stable enough to support the right-sized pot.
 However, a few stood out in this metric: the offerings from EcoZoom, KampMATE, and SS lite, all of which felt particularly unlikely to collapse or topple over while in use.

-Stainless Steel Vs. Titanium
+Material: Stainless Steel Vs. Titanium

-Both of these materials are great for wood-burning stoves.
+Material is another important factor, and both of these materials are great for wood-burning stoves.
 However, stainless steel is going to be significantly heavier than titanium.
 If weight is important, as it is with backpacking, then consider titanium.
 Most of the stoves we cover here are made of stainless steel except for the Toaks and Lixada titanium stoves.

 In terms of all-around performance, the Solo Lite is our hands-down winner.
 It’s lightweight, packable, durable, and the most efficient model we tested by far.